KWB-R/fakin/content/tool/dmponline/index.md

 # Data Management Plan

-[DMPonline]https://dmponline.dcc.ac.uk/] helps you to create, review, and share data management plans that meet institutional and funder requirements.
+[DMPonline](https://dmponline.dcc.ac.uk/] in an online tool, which helps you to create, review, and share data management plans that meet institutional and funder requirements.